aemsites/hubblehomes-com/runbook.md

 Also, Index definition for hubblehomes.com is available in the github, See helix-query.yaml

 ```
 Index definitions are auto updated.

-These files should not be modified or removed by the author/end user.
+page-index.xlsx and news-index.xlsx files should not be modified or removed by the author/end user.
 ```

 In context of Hubble Homes, [Hubble Homes Master Spreadsheet](https://main--hubblehomes-com--aemsites.hlx.live/data/hubblehomes.json) is used to build